Frequently Asked Questions

 • Students must achieve the minimum required accuracy (generally 90%) in a round or level to move forward.

-• Progression from Entry Stage → Qualifier Stage→ Final Stage is mandatory within each phase.
+• Progression from Entry Stage→ Qualifying Stage→ Final Stage is mandatory in MNS, MLA-1 and MLA-2.

-• In the Boudhayan Division, students progress through levels and must meet the accuracy criteria in consecutive attempts to advance.
+• In the MNS, students progress through levels and must meet the accuracy criteria in consecutive attempts to advance.

 • Students in Grades 9 and 10 can progress from MNS to MLA-1, and from MLA-1 to MLA-2, only after meeting the prescribed performance criteria at each stage.

-All progression rules are displayed on the platform and must be followed sequentially.
+All progression rules are displayed on the dashboard and must be followed sequentially.

-• Successfully completed all applicable Final Stages of the phases relevant to their grade, and
+• Successfully completed all applicable Final Stages of the MNS/MLA relevant to their grade, and

 • Met the required accuracy and performance criteria prescribed by the Organiser.